r52/quasar/docs/widgetqs.rst

         quasar_authenticate(websocket);
     };

-Once our widget is authenticated, we can start fetching data from a Data Source.
+Once our widget is authenticated, we can start fetching data from a Data Source by placing a call to a data request function in the handler.
 For example:

 .. code-block:: javascript